Welcome back and thanks for visiting! I’ve got all the details today on our new industrial coffee table!

 Now it was time to distress and tone it all down a bit.
 I used my friend Kim’s, over at Knock it Off Crafts, super technical technique of hammering, scraping and hitting things until it looked a little more weathered.
 Here is my super handsome little helper, back again.

-We strached the letters up pretty good so that are barely noticable.
+We scratched the letters up pretty good so that are barely noticeable.
 I scratched and painted the top some more as well and ended up with this.
 Now it’s really starting to look like the industrial coffee table I was going for.